-ansforn let's figure out ways to spread these forms of transformative changes to other networks let's make it OK to be engaging with the topics of death and collapse publicly experiences/insights thanks to our research We develop a set of guidelines/methodologies on transformative change that is shared within other networks People engage publicly with the topics of death and collapse in other thanks to our research 0 We did not progress to a "guidelines/methodologies" level - not from lack of attention (is this even possible?).
-0 We haven't influenced other networks/spaces yet 0 We haven't influenced other networks/spaces yet
+- ... let's bring about deep, life-changing experiences in DAF participants ... let's figure out ways to spread these forms of transformative changes to other networks - ... let's make it OK to be engaging with the topics of death and collapse publicly - People report having life-changing experiences/insights thanks to our research - We develop a set of guidelines/methodologies on transformative change that is shared within other networks - People engage publicly with the topics of death and collapse in other networks/spaces, and refer to our research in doing so - + One report of a possibly life-changing experience occurring thanks to our research - 0 We did not progress to a "guidelines/methodologies" level not from lack of attention (is this even possible?). - 0 We haven't influenced other networks/spaces yet